 The turkey vulture is one of the only birds in North America with a good sense of smell.
 They rely on both keen eyesight and a great nose to search out dead animals to eat.

 Often seen soaring high on wind thermals, turkey vultures can be identified by their dark color, small, bald head, light trailing edge of their wings and “tippy” flying with wings in a V-shape.

 In the wild, turkey vultures have been known to live up to 16 years.
-Both our resident turkey vultures have far exceeded that—Diablo is more than 29 years old and Lord Richard turns 45 years old in 2019!
+Our resident turkey vulture has far exceeded that— Lord Richard turns 46 years old in 2020!

 Earlier this year, Lindsay said goodbye to Diablo, another male turkey vulture.
 Diablo arrived at Lindsay Wildlife in 1987 from Arizona, following an injury and subsequent amputation of his right wing.
 Diablo was more than 29 years old when he passed away on Feb.
 4, 2020.